CI-CMG/csb-validator/README.md

 | `heading`   | Optional, but if present, must be between **0** and **360**               |
 | `time`      | Must be present, ISO 8601 formatted, and **in the past**

+The validator currently expects longitude and latitude in the geometry.coordinates array and other values in the properties object, as typical in GeoJSON and CSB-style JSON.

 ## Installation